 The Westerfield Fellows Program is designed for individuals pursuing a career in law teaching who also need time to devote to scholarly writing and publication.
-Fellows are responsible for teaching two-hour courses – Legal Research and Writing each fall and Moot Court each spring – to approximately 40-45 first-year law students.
+Fellows are responsible for teaching Lawyering I (Legal Research & Writing) each fall and Lawyering II (Appellate Advocacy) each spring – to approximately 40-45 first-year law students.
 Fellows work under the guidance of an experienced director with whom they coordinate the content and pace of the courses.
 Fellows also teach their own seminars, usually in their area of research.

 To foster their development as scholars and teachers, fellows are assigned faculty mentors who teach and write in the fellows’ areas of interest.
 They also have the support of teaching assistants, research assistants, and library research staff.
 Fellows are encouraged to participate in scholarly workshops and conferences, and they are provided funds to do so.
 Past fellows have gone on to secure tenure-track teaching positions at law schools across the United States.